Zequez/FactorioMods/README.md

 - Add a more automated way to authorize developers, instead of receiving PMs in the forum
 - Support for multiple authors
 - Support for mod forking detection
+- I noticed a few devs use AdFly to get a little support, maybe I could add a pop up on the first download and ask the user if he wants to activate an "dev-support-download toggle" to turn all downloads into AdFly links for the dev.
+And maybe a custom YouTube video link, also for support.